LiderTeknolojiGelistirme/XR4MCR/README.md

 In the XR4MCR application, the canvases are positioned to provide an optimal working experience in the user's mixed reality environment.
 The spatial organization of the canvases is designed to support the user's workflow.

-TABLE 5.20: Canvas Positioning Strategy
+Table 20: Canvas Positioning Strategy

 | **Canvas** | **Spatial Position** | **Purpose** |
 | --- | --- | --- |